Carpenters Health and Security Plan

 - Part B (medical insurance) which helps cover physician services and outpatient hospital care.
 It may also cover some services that Medicare Part A does not cover.
 A monthly premium is generally required for Medicare Part B. A deductible is also required before Medicare starts to pay.
 Retirees and dependent spouses should enroll in Medicare Part B when eligible because the benefits of this plan are provided as if actually enrolled in Medicare Part B.

-- Part C (Medicare Advantage Plans) is the part of Medicare policy that allows private health insurance companies to provide Medicare benefits.
+- Part C (Medicare Advantage Plans) which is the part of Medicare policy that allows private health insurance companies to provide Medicare benefits.
 These Medicare private health plans, such as HMOs and PPOs, are known as Medicare Advantage Plans.

 - Part D (prescription drug coverage) which helps cover prescription drugs.
 A monthly premium is generally required for Medicare Part D. However, Medicare Part D coverage is provided to Medicare eligible retirees or their dependents who enroll in Retiree Coverage provided by Carpenters Trusts.